 Legislative Session Update

-The Florida Legislature is entering the fourth week of the 2014 legislative session and will reach the half-way point on Wednesday, March 26.
+State lawmakers are beginning their sixth week of work during the 2014 Florida Legislative Session.
 During the session, WUWF is checking in with Senate President Don Gaetz (R-Niceville).

 Florida State of the State